chaiso-krit/LLM-Pokemon-Red/README.md

 ## How It Works

 1. **Game Emulator (mGBA)** runs Pokémon Red with a Lua script that:
-   - Takes screenshots
+   - Takes screenshots on request
+   - Captures game state information (player position, direction, map ID)
    - Receives button commands from the controller
    - Executes those commands in the game
+   - Notifies the controller when ready for the next command

 2. **Python Controller** bridges the emulator and AI:
+   - Requests screenshots when ready to process
-   - Manages screenshots and the AI's memory notepad
+   - Manages the AI's short-term memory of recent actions
+   - Maintains a long-term "notepad" of game progress
-   - Sends data to the chosen LLM
+   - Processes screenshots through the LLM API
-   - Returns the AI's decisions to the emulator
+   - Sends button commands back to the emulator
+   - Enforces rate limiting to prevent API overload

-3. **LLM Provider** (Gemini, OpenAI, or Anthropic) acts as the "brain":
+3. **LLM Provider** (Gemini) acts as the "brain":
-   - Analyzes game screenshots
+   - Analyzes game screenshots with enhanced visibility
+   - Uses game state context to make informed decisions
    - Decides which buttons to press
-   - Updates its notepad to track progress
+   - Updates the notepad to track progress

 ## Quick Setup